 The main arena was a great size.
-There was plenty of space to sit, have a dance or lie in the sun – it’s always nice to feel you are not sitting or having to stand on the corner of someone else’s picnic blanket due to lack of space!
+There was plenty of space to sit, have a dance or lie in the sun.
+It’s always nice to feel you are not sitting or having to stand on the corner of someone else’s picnic blanket due to lack of space!

 The VIP Area

-As with most festivals, food is a very important part of the whole festival experience and Cool Britannia had some fantastic food on offer!
+As with most festivals, food is a very important part of the whole festival experience.
+Cool Britannia had some fantastic food on offer!
 They had a great variety including vegan wraps, falafel, Chinese, pizza, burgers, hotdogs, curry, steak and much more!
 I have to admit, I had the same burger twice over the weekend – YES IT WAS THAT GOOD!
 Loaded with pickles and heaps of mustard… yummy!

-The onsite pup (The Rose and Crown) was a nice touch too and was a unique quirk about Cool Britannia which I loved!
-It had pub style wooden tables out the front, and a fab upstairs sitting area which had a great view over the arena.
+The onsite pub (The Rose and Crown) was a nice touch and was a unique quirk about Cool Britannia.
+It had pub-style wooden tables at the front and an upstairs sitting area views over the arena.

 Later in the evening came Jo Whiley, who pumped out the 90’s classics and I think contributed highly to my insane step-count from the weekend with all the dancing I did during her set.
 I could have listened to her all night, and I think others felt the same.
 Book her for an all-night set and no one would have complained.
 She played some absolute bangers and was probably one of my highlights of the whole festival!

 Later that evening, listening to Goldie, I found myself dancing amongst tons of confetti and a whole bunch total strangers in the Ministry of Sound tent, absolutely loving life.
 There was a totally different feel in here, it was a real party vibe.
-It felt like one of those amazing house parties you always wanted to go to where more and more people just turned up because they could hear the DJ playing a banger!
+It felt like one of those amazing house parties you always wanted to go.
+The one where more and more people just turned up because they could hear the DJ playing a banger!
 Everyone was dancing together, and there was a real sense of unity in the tent.
 People were having dance-offs, admiring each other’s questionable moves and generally having a great night.

 Later in the evening, we saw The Coral.
 If you haven’t heard of them, think quintessentially English rock band and that’s them!
-The fact they had previously toured with big names such as The Arctic Monkeys only added to the excitement of seeing them.
+The fact they had previously toured with The Arctic Monkeys only added to the excitement of seeing them.
 Their set was amazing, they played classics like ‘Dreaming of You’ and ‘In the Morning’ which took everyone back to an evening, they had undoubtedly drunk too much red wine and were sat in their local listening to cover songs!

 Activities and Extras

 The circus/freak show was amazing.
 I went in thinking it might be very ‘child focussed’ and I was wrong.
 They did have more PG and family-friendly shows, however, they had different performers throughout the day.
 I saw a girl walk up a set of stairs made of blades and a man fit his entire body through a tennis racket, all in all, it was pretty amazing.
-Then, through the gaps in my fingers whilst I covered my eyes, I saw a sword swallower, which made me feel a bit wobbly I have to admit.
+Through the gaps in my fingers whilst I covered my eyes, I saw a sword swallower, which made me feel a bit wobbly I have to admit.
 It was a really fun show and added another element to the festival.

 One thing worth mentioning is the fireworks!
 They were amazing!
-I think people underestimate how much work and expense goes into putting on a fabulous firework display and Cool Britannia pulled out all the stops!
+I think people underestimate how much work and expense goes into putting on a fabulous firework display.
+Cool Britannia pulled out all the stops!
 The fireworks throughout the weekend were amazing, but the finale display during the Basement Jaxx set was just next level!

 Would I go again?